talkowski-lab/rCNV2/data_curation/CNV/README.md

  * Does not have substantial overlap with **a non-ultra-rare (`POPMAX AF`>0.01%) CNV** from WGS resolution in gnomAD-SV ([Collins\*, Brand\*, _et al._, _bioRxiv_ (2019)](https://www.biorxiv.org/content/biorxiv/early/2019/03/14/578674))
  * Does not have substantial overlap with **a non-ultra-rare (`AF`>0.01%) CNV** from WGS resolution in the 1000 Genomes Project, Phase III ([Sudmant _et al._, _Nature_ (2015)](https://www.nature.com/articles/nature15394))
  * Does not have substantial overlap with **a non-ultra-rare (`AF`>0.01%) CNV** from WGS resolution in the NIH Center for Common Disease Genetics SV callset ([Abel _et al._, _bioRxiv_ (2018)](https://www.biorxiv.org/content/10.1101/508515v1))
- * Does not have substantial overlap with other CNVs in **at least 0.01% of all samples** within the same dataset
- * Does not have substantial overlap with other CNVs in **at least 0.01% of all samples** in any of the other array CNV datasets (compared pairwise, one at a time)
+ * Does not have substantial overlap with other CNVs in **at least 0.01% of all samples** within the same dataset or in any of the other array CNV datasets (compared pairwise in serial)

 ### Ultra-rare CNV callset properties